‘Milestone in human development’: World population expected to hit 8 billion on Nov. 15, U.N. says

 (NEXSTAR) – A date circled on the calendar since July is finally upon us: the day the world population is projected to reach 8 billion.

-The United Nations released a report in mid-July that predicted November 15 would be the “Day of Eight Billion,” marking a “milestone in human development.”
+The United Nations released a report in mid-July that predicted November 15 would be the “Day of 8 Billion,” marking a “milestone in human development.”

 Improvements to public health, nutrition, personal hygiene, and medicine — as well as “high and persistent levels of fertility in some countries” — are credited for allowing the global population to grow to such a monumental level.